spatie/ssl-certificate/README.md

 ### Determining if the certificate is still valid until a given date

-Returns true if the certificate is valid and if the `expirationDate` is before the given date.
+Returns true if the certificate is valid and if the `expirationDate` is after the given date.

 ```php
 $this->certificate->isValidUntil(Carbon::now()->addDays(7)); // returns a boolean